HazyResearch/deepdive/doc/example-smoke.md

 ###Inference rules

-The objectives in this example are to predict whether a person smokes, and whether a person has cancer with a some probability using the factor function `imply(A,B)`.
+The objectives in this example are to infer whether a person smokes, and whether a person has cancer with a some probability using the factor function `imply(A,B)`.
 Here, `imply(A,B)` means that if `A` is true, then `B` is also true.

 We introduce two rules:
         1. If person A smokes, then A might have a cancer.